Working while in F-1 status

 A student in good standing, who has been enrolled on a full-time basis for one academic year, may ask permission from the Designated School Official (DSO) to work off-campus under certain conditions.

 - Internship with an international organization: The F-1 student must obtain an internship offer with an approved international organization.
-A list of approved organizations is available here.
 After discussing the internship opportunity with his or her DSO, the student must apply to the USCIS for employment authorization.

 A student in F-1 status who has been enrolled as a full-time student for one academic year may apply for practical training as long as it is directly related to the student's course of study, and its purpose is for practical training, and the training is not for English language proficiency.